A Sayle-abration of

 So this website is dedicated to the golden yesteryears of the Eighties....
 The Brief Shining Moment when the gods gave Alexei Sayle a talent to make us all laugh.

 In the future we will be adding more pages.
 Information, rare photos and examples of the wacky quips and punchlines that made Alexei the funniest man in Britain for those brief but wonderful years.

-If you have memories of how Alexei was able to make you laugh - please email them to us so that we can share them with others on our forthcoming fan page "Everything For Sayle!"
+If you have memories of how Alexei was able to make you laugh - so that we can share them with others on our forthcoming fan page "Everything For Sayle!"